testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 Reading the three steps above, some might object that we are incorrectly using the word `either`.
 However, in modern English, the rules about using the word `either` are not as strict as they used to be and `either` could be used for more than two choices.
-But, yet, for some of you it might sound weird.
+But for some of you, it might sound weird.
 Here is a quote:

 {% blockquote One Minute English, https://oneminuteenglish.org/en/either-more-than-two-options/ %}